zenosrevenge/garfunkel/README.md

 garfunkel
 =========

  - A simple clone of a classic memory game.
-Android 2.2+ -
+Android 2.2 and up -

  I wrote this mostly to familiarize myself with the Android SDK and Eclipse.
  If you have Eclipse + ADT + 2.2 API, it should build and load.
 Currently